Clinical placement

 • Use the experience of other healthcare professionals many procedures are carried out by nurses, physios etc which can be very useful to see e.g., taking bloods and chest examinations.

-• Offer to be of help on the ward round: carrying the notes, looking at the National Early Warning Score (NEWS) tool charts, telling the team the white cell count, writing in the notes - these skills will be very helpful for whenever you are a junior doctor and will show staff you are eager.
+• Offer to be of help on the ward round: carrying the notes, looking at the National Early Warning Score (NEWS) tool charts, telling the team the white cell count, writing in the notes - these skills will be very helpful for whenever you are a resident doctor and will show staff you are eager.

 Clinic